-Are you making the Netflix switch?
-What if Netflix wins the streaming wars?
+What if Netflix and its TV shows win the streaming wars?

 Speaking to Variety, Netflix’s chief content officer Ted Sarandos declared, “There’s a risk in us going in this way and having our films and filmmakers treated disrespectfully at the festival.
 They’ve set the tone.
 I don’t think it would be good for us to be there.”